romanbarabash/fast_api_app/README.md

 - The app will be available under `0.0.0.0:8008/`
 - Docs will be available `0.0.0.0:8008/docs`
-- Tests will be run and generate report into `report.html`
+- Tests will run and generate report into `report.html`

 To open tests report: